steveklabnik/doxidize/CONTRIBUTING.md

   before, might be a good place to start.
 Working on one of these issues as your first issue is not required, but if you'd like to help out and don't know where to look, this might give you some ideas.
-Any issue with this tag should contain resonably detailed instructions on how to complete the issue.
+Any issue with this tag should contain reasonably detailed instructions on how to complete the issue.
 * **help wanted** are issues that the team would like help with.
 We'll help answer any questions you might have.
 If you've got your eyes on a ticket